Chapter 1: by the morning they'll be gone

 As you stare down into his startled face, everything you've ever tried to ignore came together like one big 'ol puzzle of doom.
 The realization was swift, shocking, and the fact that everything made sense now was a precipice you knew you couldn't back down from.

-Also, you caught the water bottle, even though it's currently being crushed beneath Dave's back.
+Also, you caught the water bottle, even though it's currently being crushed beneath D's back.
 Score one for team Dirk.

 Score two for Team Universe, however, since you're apparently head over heels for your brother and should have realized that sooner.